hku-mars/Point-LIO/README.md

     </div>
     <font color=#a0a0a0 size=2>The framework and key points of the Point-LIO.</font>
 </div>
+**Please try the new branch 'point-lio-with-grid-map', it solves some implementation problems of the original code, and also supports the simulation dataset with point of a scan collected at the same time stamp.**

 **New features:**
 1. would not fly under degeneration.